-Special Management Considerations or Protection
+Special Management Considerations or Protections

-When designating critical habitat, we assess whether the specific areas within the geographical area occupied by the species at the time of listing contain physical and biological features which are essential to the conservation of the species and which may require special management considerations or protection.
-We believe each unit included in these designations requires special management and protections.
+When designating critical habitat, we assess whether the specific areas within the geographical area occupied by the species at the time of listing contain features that are essential to the conservation of the species and which may require special management considerations or protection.
+We believe that the features in each unit included in these designations require special management and protections.